AI News Digest

 • Bring Your Own Key (BYOK): Use your own model provider keys instead of relying solely on GitHub’s defaults

-• Permission framework: Fine-grained control over what agents can and can’t do — critical for enterprise deployments
+• Permission framework: Fine-grained control over what agents can and can’t do, critical for enterprise deployments

 • Blob attachments: Pass binary data (images, files) to and from agents

-GitHub Copilot CLI — /fleet for Parallel Agent Dispatch
+GitHub Copilot CLI: /fleet for Parallel Agent Dispatch

-Alongside the SDK, GitHub introduced /fleet in Copilot CLI — a command that dispatches multiple AI agents in parallel.
+Alongside the SDK, GitHub introduced /fleet in Copilot CLI, a command that dispatches multiple AI agents in parallel.
 Instead of running a single agentic task sequentially, /fleet spins up several agents simultaneously to handle different aspects of a task.

 Anthropic Cuts Third-Party Claude Access

-In a move that sent ripples through the AI developer community, Anthropic announced that Claude subscriptions will no longer cover third-party access starting April 4.
+Anthropic announced that Claude subscriptions will no longer cover third-party access starting April 4.
 The change effectively bans services like OpenClaw (and presumably other wrapper/aggregator apps) from using Claude under individual subscription credentials.

 This move aligns with Anthropic’s broader strategy of controlling how Claude is accessed and ensuring direct billing relationships with all API consumers.

-Axios npm Supply Chain Attack — Social Engineering Postmortem
+Axios npm Supply Chain Attack: Social Engineering Postmortem

-What happened: An attacker social-engineered the axios maintainer, convincing them to add a dependency called plain-crypto-js to the package.
+An attacker social-engineered the axios maintainer, convincing them to add a dependency called plain-crypto-js to the package.
 That dependency contained malicious code that could exfiltrate data from projects using axios.
+Axios is one of the most downloaded npm packages in existence, with billions of weekly downloads across the JavaScript ecosystem.
+A compromise at that level has enormous blast radius.

 • Audit dependency additions carefully, even when they come from trusted maintainers